RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 the next blank is located\].

 There are some other, subtle, changes in the returned results.
-The _class_ of "i" has changed, it is no longer "V" (VAR_SYMBOL), but "O" (ASSIGNMENT_INSTRUCTION).
+The _class_ of "i" has changed, it is no longer VAR_SYMBOL, but ASSIGNMENT_INSTRUCTION.
 The full tokenizer "knows" that ``i = i + 1`` is an assignment instructions, and it passes this knowledge to us.
 Similarly, the _subclass_ of "=" has changed.
-Previously, it was "o", for OPERATOR: all the tokenizer knew was that "=" was an operator character.
-Now it is "c", COMPARISON_OPERATOR, which is more informative.
-Similarly, "+" has now a subclass of "a", ADDITIVE_OPERATOR.
+Previously, it was OPERATOR: all the tokenizer knew was that "=" was an operator character.
+Now it is COMPARISON_OPERATOR, which is more informative.
+Similarly, "+" has now a subclass of ADDITIVE_OPERATOR.

 ### Structure of full tokens (detailed)